Finnish Jokes and Finnglish Faux Pas

 Silence is fun.

 Your native language has seriously deteriorated.
 Now you "eat medicine", "open the television", and "close the lights off".

-You accept alcohol as food.
+You accept alcohol as a food group.

 You no longer eat mashed potatoes - you eat smashed potatoes.